Elizabeth Warren calls for eliminating Senate filibuster for legislation

 WASHINGTON — Democratic presidential contender Sen. Elizabeth Warren, D-Mass., on Friday called for a significant change to Senate rules whenever Democrats retake control of the upper chamber: eliminating the filibuster for legislation.

+"When Democrats next have power, we should be bold.
+We are done with two sets of rules—one for the Republicans and one for the Democrats," Warren said in a speech to the National Action Network's annual gathering in New York City.

+"And that means when Democrats have the White House again, if Mitch McConnell tries to do what he did to President Obama, and puts small-minded partisanship ahead of solving the massive problems in this country, then we should get rid of the filibuster," she added.

-Warren, ahead of her planned speech to the National Action Network conference, tweeted that the filibuster "has been used to block progress, and in recent years, obstruction in the Senate has only gotten worse.
+Ahead of her speech, Warren tweeted that the filibuster "has been used to block progress, and in recent years, obstruction in the Senate has only gotten worse.
 We’re fighting for big, structural change—but we won't get anything done unless we face this head on."

 “I've watched Republicans abuse the rules when they’re out of power, then turn around and blow off the rules when they’re in power.
 We just saw it happen again this week when they unilaterally changed the same rules they abused to ram through President Trump's extreme nominees," she wrote.